-Benefits Options Eligibility Cost Sharing When Coverage Begins When Coverage Ends Medical You can choose coverage for yourself and your family: • \$400 Deductible Option • \$900 Deductible Option • \$1,850 Deductible Option • \$2,850 Deductible option • HMOs (where available) You must work at least 20 hours a week to participate.
+Benefits Options Eligibility Cost Sharing When Coverage Begins When Coverage Ends Medical You can choose coverage for yourself and your family: • \$400 Deductible PPO and HPN Options • \$900 Deductible PPO and HPN Options • \$1,850 Deductible PPO and HPN Options • \$1,850 Deductible PPO and HPN Options • \$3,200 Deductible PPO and HPN options • \$1,850 Deductible PPO and HPN Options • \$3,200 Deductible PPO and HPN options • HMOs (where available) You must work at least 20 hours a week to participate.
 You and the Company share in the cost of coverage.
 Your contribution is made generally on a pre-tax basis through payroll deductions.
 Coverage begins on your date of hire or the date you become benefits-eligible, if you are actively at work on that date.
 Coverage ends at the end of the month in which you terminate employment, are no longer eligible or fail to make required contributions.
 Dental You can choose coverage for yourself and your family: PPO Dental Health Maintenance Organization (where available) You must work at least 20 hours a week to participate.
-You and the Company share in the cost of coverage.
+You and the Company share the cost of coverage.
 Your contribution is made generally on a pre-tax basis through payroll deductions.
 Coverage begins on your date of hire or the date you become benefits-eligible, if you are actively at work on that date.
 Coverage ends at the end of the month in which you terminate employment, are no longer eligible, or fail to make required contributions.
 Vision Care You can choose coverage for yourself and your family You must work at least 20 hours a week to participate.
-You and the Company share in the cost of coverage.
+You and the Company share the cost of coverage.
 Your contribution is made generally on a pre-tax basis through payroll deductions.
 Coverage begins on your date of hire or the date you become benefits-eligible, if you are actively at work on that date.
 Coverage ends at the end of the month in which you terminate employment, are no longer eligible or fail to make required contributions.
 Flexible Spending Accounts Depending on your medical election, you may make pre-tax contributions to one or more of the following accounts: Combination FSA Health Care FSA Dependent Day Care FSA You must work at least 20 hours a week to participate.
-You set aside pre-tax money, within IRS- set limits, to pay for eligible health care and dependent care expenses.
-Participation begins on your date of hire or the date you become benefits- eligible, if you are actively at work on that date.
+You set aside pre-tax money, within IRS-set limits, to pay for eligible health care and dependent care expenses.
+Participation begins on your date of hire or the date you become benefitseligible, if you are actively at work on that date.
 Participation in the FSAs ends when you terminate employment, are no longer eligible or fail to make required contributions.